 Arginine is concentrated in the skin and connective tissue and increases collagen deposition.
 It works at a cellular level to assist healing and stimulate the immune response.
 While it is found in foods such as eggs, nuts and whole grains, we have provided you with a box of Arginaid Powder Drink to give you the additional support your body will need at this time.
-Dissolve one packet in a glass of water twice a day, until all used.
+Dissolve one packet in a glass of water twice a day, until all is used.

 Derived from the European plant Arnica Montana, Arnica is traditionally used in homoeopathic medicine to help relieve strains, sprains, bruising and sore, aching muscles.
 It may, therefore, help to relieve muscular pain, swelling and bruising after your surgery.
 Follow the dosage guidelines on the box.
 The small tablets dissolve quickly under your tongue.

 Swisse Hair Skin Nails is a combination of vitamins and minerals shown to support hair, skin and nail health.
 It contains ingredients essential for the formation of collagen and the maintenance of healthy skin.
-It may be of assistance with speeding up wound healing and improving scar results.
+It may be of assistance with wound healing and improving scar results.
 It is recommended you take one tablet per day with food.

 Ginger and Peppermint Tea

 After surgery, some people report that they have an “unsettled” stomach, or are feeling a little “off colour”.
-This can be usually be attributed to the general anaesthetic.
+This can usually be attributed to the general anaesthetic.
 Peppermint and Ginger have a long tradition of medicinal use in relieving nausea.

-As a patient of our surgeons, you will receive a complimentary Skincare pack which contains a variety of beautiful skincare products for you to enjoy.
+As a patient of our surgeons, you will receive a complimentary Skincare pack which contains a variety of skincare products for you to enjoy.
 One of our nurses will usually bring this to you when she visits you in hospital for your post-operative check.